Understanding Author Agreements

 You can negotiate to retain more rights.

-- Negotiate with the Publisher: transferring copyright doesn't have to be all or nothing
+2. Negotiate with the publisher: transferring copyright doesn't have to be all or nothing

 To assist you in retaining your rights, you may wish to consult Information for Authors from the Canadian Association of Research Libraries and then use the SPARC Canadian Author's Addendum to Publication Agreement.
 This tool can guide authors in making the best decisions regarding their publication options.

-I have already published in a journal of my choosing, but I have to meet an Open Access requirement for the funding agency
+I have already published in a journal of my choosing, but I have to meet a funding agency’s Open Access requirement

-Place a copy of the paper in an open access disciplinary repository, such as PubMed Central, or SocArXiv, or Western Libraries open access Institutional Repository (IR) Scholarship@Western.
-Most publishers will allow the preprint or the final peer-reviewed version, also known as the Author Accepted Manuscript version or Post Print, to be hosted in an IR.
+Place a copy of the paper in an open access disciplinary repository, such as PubMed Central, or SocArXiv, or the Western University Open Repository.
+Most publishers will allow the preprint or the final peer-reviewed version, also known as the Author Accepted Manuscript version, to be hosted in a repository.
 This is known as green open access and meets the requirements of most open access obligations required by grants.

-For more information on the see the Tri-Agency Open Access Policy - What it means for Western's grant recipients, and as well you are always welcome to contact us or email the Scholarly Communication team.
+For more information on sharing your accepted manuscript, see our Open Access Publishing page, and you are always welcome to email the Research and Scholarly Communication Librarians.

 For more information on copyright